 Oath of Authenticity

-STATE OF WASHINGTON )
+STATE OF WASHINGTON)

-COUNTY OF )ss. )
+) ss.
+COUNTY OF)

-I solemnly swear that the une election) held on ( insert date ), in true and correct. s and supporting documentation of County, State of Was
+- returns and supporting documentation of the (insert County, State of Washington, are

 County Auditor

-Subscribe d and sworn before me thisday of 20
+Sub scribed and sworn before me thisday of 20

-County Legislative Au thority (witness)
+County Legislative Authority (witness)

-County Prosecuting At torney (witness)
+County Prosecuting Attorney (witness)

-Certification of the Canvas ssing Boa rd
+Certification of the Canvassing Board

-STATE OF WASHINGTON )
+STATE OF WASHINGTON

-COUNTY OF ) ss. )
+) ss.
+COUNTY OF)

-the County of true and correct copy of the Abstrac and reconciliation report of votes ca , State of t of Votes ind st at the ( ins of Washingto cluding the cumulative results, prec ert election) held on ( insert date) , ir on, and that the following are the tr is is a full, inct results, າ
+the County of, S true and correct copy of the Abstract of Vor results of votes cast at the (insert election ed by law as constituting the Canvassing Board for tate of Washington, hereby certify that this is a full, otes including the cumulative results and precinct) held on (insert date), in County, g are the true and reconciled numbers of voters and

-Wi tness our ha nds and official seal this da y of 20 .
+Witness our hands and official seal this day of 20

 County Auditor

-County Legi slative Authority
+County Legislative Authority

-County Prose ecuting Attorney
+County Prosecuting Attorney

 8/2012;.434-262-070